Hannor-Smith/PasswordGeneratorCRU/README.md

-# PasswordGeneratorCRU
+# Password Generator CRU (CLI only)
-A password generator made with Python and GTK4, as a school project.
+A password generator made with Python, as a school project.

+This branch will have only CLI for time saving